 In previous articles, you were introduced into the basics of LMMS, and using sound files and presets as instruments for your songs.
 Also, you were shown a few sound effect plugins using the FM Mixer interface.
-This series concludes by showing you some of my techniques that I use when composing music with LMMS.
-Hopefully, you will be able to experiment further with the features that LMMS has to offer, and find a way to use these tools (and other ones) in a way that works for you.
+This series concludes by showing you some of the techniques that I use when composing music with LMMS.
+Hopefully, you will be able to experiment further with the features that LMMS has to offer and find a way to use these tools (and other ones) in a way that works for you.

 How To Use LMMS?

 Over the years, I have come up with a few tricks that can make your tracks be roughly comparable to studio recordings in terms of sound quality.

 These are volume effects: fade in is where sound gradually get louder to a point and fade out is where it becomes quieter until it’s silent.
 There are two ways to achieve this depending on what tracks and instruments are used.

 The first way is through using automation tracks.
 These are used to automatically alter certain controls for different settings.
 Controls that can be automated include volume (master and individual tracks), panning, and pitch (if you really wanted to).
 Even the song’s tempo can be changed.

 To automate a control, you need to make sure an automation track is present in the project.
 One is created for you when a new project is created.
 Otherwise, add one.

 Then click on the bar you wish to start automating and increase the length of the automation to span however many bars you want.
 Open up the automation editor by double-clicking on the piece.
 Here you will see three different progression options to choose from.
 Discrete progression (default) means that the automated change is sudden, i.e. change from 63% to 44%.
 Linear progression is a gradual change that appears as a line on the editor.
 Cubic Hermite progression is similar to linear, except that it appears as a curve on the editor.
 For fading in or out, you will want either the linear or cubic Hermite progressions.